FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/tutorial_one_click.md

 ![](../../images/enterprise/one_click_step_1.png)

 Before use, the user needs to prepare a folder such as `tmp_one_click,` which has a directory of different organizations under the folder.
-Each agency directory needs to have a corresponding configuration file [```node_deployment.ini```]. ./enterprise_tools/config.md#node-deployment-ini).
+Each agency directory needs to have a corresponding configuration file [```node_deployment.ini```](./config.md#node-deployment-ini).
 Before use, you need to ensure that the generator's meta folder has not been used.

 Switch to ~/ directory